 Often a starting point will be prescribing skincare products to use at home for a few months and a full regime of the morning to night skincare will be given.

-Step 4: Gentle in-clinic treatments: Light chemical peels, Dermaroller, Injectables
+Step 4: Gentle in-clinic treatments: Superficial chemical peels, Dermaroller, Injectables

 Step 5: IPL, Laser and deeper chemical peels (in the clinic)

 When gentle treatments don’t quite crack it, fear not!
 There are still some options that may help.
 These should only be done by experienced professionals and require careful consideration depending on your skin type.